FAQ & The Story

 The N-P-K ratio of worm castings may vary depending on factors such as the type of organic matter fed to the worms and the duration of the vermicomposting process.
 While worm castings do contain nitrogen, phosphorus, and potassium, they are typically present in relatively low concentrations compared to synthetic fertilizers.
 As a result, the N-P-K ratio of worm castings is often very low, such as 1-0-0 or even lower.

 However, despite their low N-P-K ratio, worm castings offer numerous benefits for soil health and plant growth, including improved soil structure, increased water retention, enhanced microbial activity, and slow-release nutrients.
-Therefore, while they may not provide high concentrations of specific nutrients like synthetic fertilizers, worm castings contribute to overall soil fertility and plant vigor in a more holistic and sustainable manner.
+While they may not provide high concentrations of specific nutrients like synthetic fertilizers, castings contribute to overall soil fertility and plant vigor in a more holistic and sustainable manner.

 CompostCastings